About Us / The Board

 In recognition of her contribution to business Launa was awarded Telstra Australian Businesswoman of the Year and Victoria Businesswoman of the Year in 2003.
 In 2015 the Australian Marketing Institute award her the prestigious Sir Charles McGrath Award for her significant contribution to the field of marketing and wider industry achievements.

-Janice Breen Burns has been a Director of MFF since August 2013.
-She is a member of the Anniversary (20th/21st) and Cultural Program Committees and champions the Fashion Writing Series.
+Janice Breen Burns has been a Director of the Festival since August 2013.
+She is a member of the Arts Program Committee and champions the Fashion Writing Series.

 Veteran journalist Janice is editor of Voxfrock, the fashion and pop culture blogzine she founded in 2013.
 Janice also undertakes freelance journalism projects, writing masterclasses, and public fashion presentations.